 Change the last paragraph as follows:

 The CCM originator processing provides authentication and integrity of the frame body and the AAD as well as data confidentiality of the frame body.
-The output from the CCM originator processing consists of the encrypted data and 8 additional octets of encrypted MIC (see Figure 11-16).
+The output from the CCM originator processing consists of the encrypted data and an 8 additional octets of encrypted MIC (see Figure 11-16).

 11.4.3.4 CCMP decapsulation